HAFLER XL-280 AMPLIFIER

 THE XL-10 DEVICE

 While slowly rotating the trimpot treble sounds would go from a subtle tss, tss sound to a quieter shh, shh and back to a tss, tss.
 By fiddling you could find one position that sounded slightly quieter: that was the null point.
-You then did the same test for the other channel.
+You then changed the connections and did the same test for the other channel.
 The downside of this adjustment was that every different speaker pair required a new nulling.
 If you were friends with the local Hafler dealer you could drive down and borrow their XL-10.
 But few customers knew about this device and I suspect in the mid 1990s when Hafler/Rockford stopped selling to the consumer market that dealers simply threw the XL-10 in the trash or gave them away.
 The dealer I worked for in the 1990s wouldn't give me theirs when the XL280 was discontinued just in case an old customer wanted to borrow it.
 Whatever happened to it I'll never know.

-However, I opened up my store's XL-10 and sketched the interior.
+However, I had opened up my store's XL-10 and sketched the interior.
 It contained a coarse and fine trimpot and a couple of resistors, simple.
 So I bought a small test box from Radio Shack, some speaker jacks, the parts, and built my own.
 It worked perfectly and I used it for years for my XL280.
 I wanted to include a photo here but both it and my schematic have gone missing.
-Keep in mind that this adjustment tool only worked with the Hafler XL280/XL600 amps.
+Keep in mind that the tool only worked with the Hafler XL280/XL600 amps.
 If you're still using its original boards no need to stress about yours, simply put the trimpot setting in the center on both channels and enjoy.

 BASIC MODS